-Now that you’ve built an optimized and informative website for your law firm, you’re ready to take the leap into legal marketing with social networks.
+Now that you’ve built an optimized and informative website for your law firm, you’re ready to leap into legal marketing with social networks.
 After all, it’s going to be just like advertising with the Yellow Pages: update your status with a quick “call us if you’ve been in a car accident,” and go on with your day, right?

 Wrong.
 Many attorneys will make the mistake of failing to adapt to new media—not because they don’t use it, but because they assume it works just the same as advertising outlets they’ve used in the past.
 Whenever a new marketing platform emerges, there is an adjustment period as people learn how that platform is used best.
 Consider how different Facebook is from the time it was created.
-A good business always changes and adapts to suit the needs of it's customers.
+A good business always changes and adapts to suit the needs of its customers.
 You should also be adjusting and adapting to fulfill your customer's needs on social media.

 The key to using social media to promote your business is understanding how—and why—it works.
-People don’t have to wait leave messages on answering machines anymore; they can send instant messages on Facebook.
+People don’t have to wait to leave messages on answering machines anymore; they can send instant messages on Facebook.
 They can communicate far more easily, and with anyone they want, in seconds—and the communication is key in choosing whom they interact with.
-Let’s compare past methods of communicating with your clients:
+Let’s compare prior methods of communicating with your clients:

 - One-way.
 In the beginning, attorneys relied on business cards, brochures, and print ads to promote themselves to the public.
 These forms of advertising are still available, but they are highly limited—the equivalent of shouting your name from a rooftop and never answering.